 Weather has always been an issue in Australia.
 Extreme heat has been problematic year after year, with the temperature on court feeling like up to 140 F (60 C) when factoring in the effects of the hard court.
 This year, athletes competing in three-hour tennis matches breathing heavily must breathe in the toxins in the air.
 They are susceptible to potential lung damage, not to mention short-term effects of difficulty playing and winning matches in what is one of the largest paydays of the year for many fringe players.
 It is simply dangerous and outdoor tennis should be avoided at all costs.

-Earlier in the first round of qualifying Slovenian Dalila Jakupovic was forced to withdraw from a competitive match after collapsing on court with breathing difficulties and a coughing attack.
+Earlier in the first round of Australian Open Qualifying Slovenian Dalila Jakupovic was forced to withdraw from a competitive match after collapsing on court with breathing difficulties and a coughing attack.
 Canadian Eugenie Bouchard also complained of a sore chest during her qualifying match, also likely due to the air quality.
 This is only day one of qualifying and these problems may continue all week, and even into the main draw.
 It is impossible to know what will happen with the fires and with the winds blowing the toxic air.
 Regardless, it remains a significant possibility this will continue to the tournament.

 Awful scenes in Melbourne.